BYLAWS OF THE LIVE OAK UNITARIAN UNIVERSALIST CONGREGATION

 Article IV.
 MEMBERSHIP.

-1. A Member is a person who supports the Mission and programs of the Congregation, who has signed the membership book, and who makes an annual financial pledge of record.
+- A Member is a person who supports the purpose of the Congregation, who has signed the membership book, and who makes an annual financial pledge of record.
 Membership is open to all persons over 15 years of age and to youth who are at least 13 years of age and have completed the Coming of Age program.
-Membership is open to all persons regardless of race, color, gender, economic status, affectional orientation, or ethnicity.

-3. The Minister, together with the President and Treasurer, may make exceptions in special cases to waive the member’s required financial contribution.
+- The Minister may make exceptions in special cases to waive the member’s required financial contribution.

-6. Based upon the recommendations of the Membership Ministry, the Board may terminate the membership of anyone who does not meet the requirements of membership as defined in Section 1.
-A termination letter shall be sent to the Member’s last known postal address.
+- The Board may terminate the membership of anyone who does not meet the requirements of membership as defined in Article IV, Section 1.
+As appropriate, notice shall be sent to the Member’s last known postal address.
 The member has thirty days to respond before the action becomes final.

 Article V. GOVERNANCE.

-a.
-The Board of Trustees consists of seven Congregational Members, two of whom shall be the President and Vice President.
+- The Board of Trustees consists of six or seven Congregational Members, two of whom shall be the President and Vice President.
 Each Trustee shall be elected by the Congregation.
 Each Trustee serves for a two-year term.

 Article VI.
 NOMINATING COMMITTEE.

-1. The Nominating Committee is composed of three Members who serve three-year staggered terms and are nominated by petition.
-One person is elected at each annual meeting, and no one who has served an elected term or immediately preceding appointment of more than one year may be elected without an intervening break in office.
+- The Nominating Committee is composed of three Members who serve three-year staggered terms.
+One person is elected at each annual meeting, and no one can serve two consecutive terms.

 Article VII.
 ELECTIONS.

-4. Board terms are staggered so that three Board members are elected by the Congregation at the annual meeting one year, and four Board members are elected the next year.
-The offices of President and Vice President are one-year terms, elected by the Congregation annually.
+- Board terms are staggered so that three or four Board members are elected by the Congregation at the annual meeting each year.
 Board members may serve more than one term as officers, up to the limits of their Board service (maximum of 6 years consecutive service).

-6. If the number of members of the Board shall fall below seven, the Nominating Committee shall nominate a candidate for confirmation by the Board to fill the unexpired term as Trustee.
+- If the number of members of the Board shall fall below six, the Nominating Committee shall nominate a candidate for confirmation by the Board to fill the unexpired term as Trustee.

-8. An Member who finds it necessary to be absent may give his / her proxy vote to another Member.
+- Any Member who finds it necessary to be absent may give their proxy vote to another Member.
 Each Member holds not more than one proxy vote.

 Article VIII.
 BOARD OF DIRECTORS, LIVE OAK ENDOWMENT FUND.